jedbur/jedbur.github.io/_posts/2024-10-29-georgian-elections.md

     Scatter plots (top) and heatmaps (bottom) of the Georgian electoral data, separated by urban (left) and rural (right) areas.
 </div>

 Of course, trends like this can be observed in fair elections too, whenever there is a strong and successful voting drive for a particular party.
-Usually, such trends are explainable by other trends observed around the election.
-In the case of Georgia, however, these patterns combined with the numerous reports of fraud seem to be a consistent story: ***it looks like Georgian Dream has been artificially inflating their vote share in rural areas.***
+Usually, they are explainable through other phenomena observed around the election.
+In the case of Georgia, however, these patterns combined with the numerous reports of fraud seem to form a consistent story: ***it looks like Georgian Dream has been artificially inflating their vote share in rural areas.***

 &nbsp;